 So, What is the best way to light charcoal?

 When it comes to lighting charcoal and the best way to light charcoal, a lot has to do with the type of grill you own and your personal preferences.
-However, based on our research, we prefer wood-based lighting sticks with match heads.
+However, based on our research and my personal experience, we prefer wood-based lighting sticks with match heads.

 These charcoal staters can be used anywhere, and some will work even if wet.
 These lighting ticks are easy to take on road trips, camping, and self-sustaining packing makes them easy to store.
 In fact, some lighting sticks work just like matches and a matchbox, slightly bigger, burn hater, and longer.